sgrandner/my-fancy-schematic/README.md

 1) install package locally

         cd <target project for installation>
-        npm install <full path to your package>
+        npm install -D <full path to your schematics project>

     * to uninstall again use `npm uninstall <package name>`